luwufka/puffer-themes/README.md

 ## 🛠️ Build Themes
 If you would like to build the themes from source, follow these directions:
-1. Clone repository: `git clone https://github.com/luwufka/puffer-themes`
+1. Clone repository: `git clone https://github.com/luwufka/puffer-theme`
-2. Go to the directory: `cd puffer-themes`
+2. Go to the directory: `cd puffer-theme`
 3. Run the script: `./build_all.sh`
 4. Go to the `dist` folder and find the theme you want.